Gurendra-tech/Low-Power-Comparator-with-hysteresis/README.md

 3. Choose the Version of your PC and Click on the Install.
 ___
 # Setup for Simulation
-1.To draw the Circuit go to the file - New Schematic 2.Draw the Schmatic and Save (Ctrl+s)
+1. To draw the Circut go to file -> new Scematic.
+2. Drw the Sechmatic and Save (Ctrl+s).
-3.Download the Comparator.asc file and TSM180nm file in same drive and folder of the LTSPICE XVII installed 4.To Open the file go to file - open(Ctrl-O) - open the Comparator.asc 5.To see output and Input waveform click on the Simulate - run 6.Click on the Vout and V(in+) you will see the output and input waveforms.
+3. Download the Comparator.asc file and TSM180nm file in same drive and folder of the LTSPICE XVII installed
-7.To see Hystersis Waveform right click on the input waveform V(in+) and copy V(in+) and click on the Delete the trace.
-8.Now give rightclick on the Horizontal axis and Horizontal axis window will pop-up.
-9.Paste the V(in+) you will see the Hystersis waveform.
-___
-# Contact Information
--> G.V.Gurendra Babu B.Tech Electronics and Communications Engineering (ECE) VLITS-Guntur gurendra611@gmail.com
-->KUNAL GHOSH Director,VSD Corp.
-Pvt.
-Ltd. Kunalgosh@gmail.com ->PHILIPP GUHRING Software Architect at LibreSilicon Association pg@futureware.at ->Dr. GAURAV TRIVEDI Co-Principal Investigator,ECIT Academy and Associative Professor, EEE Department, IIT Guwahati trivedi@iitg.ac.in